 A fuse is a safety device that helps make sure that the circuitry is not drawing too much current.

 Just like any other fuse, your thermostat’s fuse can get blown.
 This will cause the device to malfunction.
+Be sure to replace a bad fuse with one of equal value.

 Do All Thermostats Require Power?